sugargoat/journeybard/README.md

 # journeybard

 The goal of this project is to provide an interface for journeyers to present stories, and earn their place among the members of the Journey Bards.
-Journeryers are encouraged to find muses in the room that may inspire them to take a journey out into the party and collect an adventure.
+Journeyers are encouraged to find muses in the room that may inspire them to take a journey out into the party and collect an adventure.
 For more lore, see [Lore](#lore), below.

-There are 2 phases:
+There are 3 phases:

 1. [Set Up](#set-up)
 1. [Party Initiatialize](#party-initialize)
 1. [Maintenance/Updates](#party-maintenance)

-Most of the set up phase has been done for the raspberry pi

 ## Set Up

+(All of the set up phase has already been done for the raspberry pi)

 1. You will need the following materials: